stanfordnmbl/osim-rl/README.md

 ![HUMAN environment](https://github.com/kidzik/osim-rl/blob/master/demo/training.gif)

-For modelling physics we use [OpenSim](https://github.com/opensim-org/opensim-core) - a biomechanical physics environment for musculoskeletal simulations.
+To model physics and biomechanics we use [OpenSim](https://github.com/opensim-org/opensim-core) - a biomechanical physics environment for musculoskeletal simulations.

 ## Getting started

 **Anaconda** is required to run our simulation environment - you can get it from here https://www.continuum.io/downloads.
-In the following part we assume that Anaconda is successfully installed.
+In the following instructions we assume that Anaconda is successfully installed.

 We support Windows, Linux, and Mac OSX (all in 64-bit).
 To install our simulator, you first need to create a conda environment with the OpenSim package.

-On Windows, open a command prompt and type:
+On **Windows**, open a command prompt and type:

     conda create -n opensim-rl -c kidzik opensim git activate opensim-rl

-On Linux/OSX, run:
+On **Linux/OSX**, run:

     conda create -n opensim-rl -c kidzik opensim git source activate opensim-rl

 These commands will create a virtual environment on your computer with the necessary simulation libraries installed.
 Next, you need to install our python reinforcement learning environment.
-Type (on all platforms)
+Type (on all platforms):

     conda install -c conda-forge lapack git
     pip install git+https://github.com/stanfordnmbl/osim-rl.git